lunarcloud/visual-novel-GGJ-2018/README.md

 The 3D recreation for the Google Daydream VR platform.

 ## Ren'Py Version
-This version *does not* use ink.
+This version *does not use ink*.
 It instead uses the re'py platform's conventions for story definition.
 It is provided for comparison's sake.
 Additionally, the "daily menu" has not been implemented in its graphical form.
 That seems complex, but it may come eventually.

 ## Credits